sitewhere/sitewhere.github.io/README.md

-# SiteWhere Documentation
+# SiteWhere Developer Website
-This project contains documentation for the SiteWhere platform.
+This project contains the SiteWhere developer website.